CodeHunter2006/CodeHunter2006.github.io/_posts/2022-03-15-English_scene_work_communicate.md

 - Sync Up

   - Please let me know if anything happend.
-  - I'll keep you updated.
+  - I'll keep you updated/posted.
   - I'll send the file through PM(Private Message) after meeting.
   - I'll ping(message) you when there is any progress.